-A Draft Initial Study/Mitigated Negative Declaration (Attachment G) was prepared for the project.
-On April 7, 2023, a Notice of Availability (NOA) was distributed pursuant to local noticing requirements and posted with the California State Clearinghouse and the Sonoma County Clerk's Office, which initiated a 30-day public comment period beginning on April 7, 2023, and ending May 8, 2023.
+A Draft Initial Study/Mitigated Negative Declaration was prepared for the project.
+On April 7, 2023, the City published the Notice of Availability on the City Project webpage, in the Petaluma Argus-Courier, filed the NOA with the Sonoma County Clerk, posted the NOA to CEQAnet, and mailed the NOA to all residents and property owners within 1,000 feet of the Project to inform the public and interested parties about the required 30-day public comment period commencing April 7, 2023, and ending May 8, 2023.
 The Initial Study/Mitigated Negative Declaration concluded that the project could result in potentially significant impacts related to Air Quality, Biological Resources, Cultural Resources, Geology/Soils, Hazards/Hazardous Materials, Hydrology/Water Quality, Noise, and Tribal Cultural Resources.
 The Initial Study/Mitigated Negative Declaration concluded that all project impacts would be mitigated to less than significant levels through the implementation of recommended mitigation measures or through compliance with existing Municipal Code requirements and City standards.
-The applicant has agreed to implement the mitigation measures identified and contained in the project's Mitigation Monitoring and Reporting Program.
-The Initial Study and Mitigated Negative Declaration is included as Attachment G to this staff report and Exhibit 1 of Attachment A contains the proposed Mitigation Monitoring and Reporting Program.
+Several public comments were received in response to the IS/MND Notice of Availability.
+Responses to comments on the environmental documents are provided in Attachment 8.